 - Enable your Workflow for production automation.

-To create a new Workflow in the Sift Science console, first navigate to the Automation Tab.
-The Workflows section should be brought up by default.
-Click on the “Add a new Workflow” button to begin creating the Workflow.
+To create a new Workflow in the Sift Science console, first navigate to the Automate Tab, and click “Add a new Workflow”, and name your Workflow.

 The next step is to choose an event trigger.
 This dictates what key action taken by your customers will trigger this flow.
 Click on the dropdown to choose an event, such as “Create Order” or “Create Account.”
 These events correspond to the reserved and custom events you send Sift Science.

-Once you’ve done this, click the button to move on to step 2, building your routes.
+Once you’ve done this, click the button to create the Workflow and start building your routes.

 Before You Start